onlyquake/xonotic-wiki/overkill-tutorial.md

 Dodging does not only apply to starting a movement, but can be used on every (more or less) smooth surface next to you.
 For example you can bunnyhop alongside a wall and press the `forward` key in quick succession to gain more speed.
 You can do this multiple times with only a short cooldown time.
 You can reach very high speeds using wall dodging, good maps to try this out are [Tarx](Maps#tarx) and [Equinox](Maps#equinox).

 The fastest way to accelerate is a combination of both wall-dodging and blastering.
-This has to be timed well to gain the most acceleration.
+This can **double your speed** from 700 to 1400 when done right.

 Nade Jumping
 ------------